Hemamala-MN/checking/README.md

 # checking
-this is my git hub
+this is my git hubgit status